When I share your content, I’m building my brand, not yours.

 That’s the crux of social media.

-People share information for various reasons, but we all have a personal investment in what we share.
-Because it reflects on us.
-We share because we want others to see what interests us, and we want them to see that when we see something special, it makes us think of them.
+So we want others to see what interests us, and we want them to see that when we see something special, it makes us think of them.
+Which tells them what a great guy I am.